Tom Foster (musician)

-Tom Foster was an Australian Aboriginal musician.
-A member of the Tharawal people, he was born in New South Wales and lived for some time on the mission at Le Perouse.
+Tom Foster (1870–1940) was an Australian Aboriginal musician.
+A member of the Tharawal people, he was born in New South Wales and lived for some time on the mission at La Perouse.
 He composed at least two spiritual songs which were performed for public occasions.
 The music was well-received in Christian circles.

 Foster was active in representing Aboriginal people.

 Foster married and had three sons, Fred, Amos and Tommy, who each continued his performing legacy.
 He died in Kingsford in December 1940.